What is the Cold Weather Payment?

 There’s some additional eligibility criteria required for the above benefits.
 We recommend checking whether you are eligible on the Government website.
 For full Cold Weather Payment eligibility criteria check here.

-As the payment is based on local weather, your local area must have recorded zero degrees celsius or below for seven consecutive days.
+As the payment is based on local weather, your local area must have been recorded as, or forecast to be, zero degrees celsius or below for seven consecutive days.
 Check your postcode to see if your area is eligible for Cold Weather Payments.

 How much is the Cold Weather Payment?